fedarko/sheepgut/README.md

 `sf-analyses`.
 As of writing, `jupyter` is included in the main `sheepgut` environment we set up above in this README -- but it is not included by default in the strainFlye environment.

+(If you got an "internal server error" when using Jupyter to run the other notebooks, you may get it again in this new environment -- see the
+_Troubleshooting an "internal server error" when running Jupyter notebooks_ section above for some advice.)

 ### Creating other figures in the paper